mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 -     source .env/bin/activate
 -

-At this point our project directory like this:
+At this point, our project directory is like this:

 #### `Output`